Policies, Laws & Rules Search

 Capitol Campus Policy

-This policy governs the use, management, and control of parking on the Campus.
-This policy is used together with and supports state law, state regulations, and related Department of Enterprise guidance and procedures.
+Governs the use, management, and control of parking on the Capitol Campus.
+It supports state law, state regulations, and related DES guidance and procedures.

 Permanently Assigned Motor Vehicles